Cais/bns-bio/readme.txt

 An author details shortcode plugin with extensions that modify output

 == Description ==
-An author details shortcode plugin with extensions that modify output.
-The extensions can add a rounded corner box; display as an unordered list; and/or hide the author email address.
-Additionally you will find many hooks to tinker with as well.
+An author details shortcode plugin with multiple extensions that can modify the output.
+The extension plugins, using some of the many available hooks, can add a rounded corner border; display the details as an unordered list; and/or hide the author email address details.

 == Installation ==
 Read this article for further assistance: http://wpfirstaid.com/2009/12/plugin-installation/